AgoraNomic/Webmastor/docs/index.md

 Warnings
 --------

-- Several links on the Agora homepage are out of date.
+- Some links on the Agora homepage are out of date.
-- The wiki linked on the header is outdated and unmaintained
+- CotC page does not have a header

 Errors
 ------